brunonicko/basicco/README.rst

 Can be used directly on methods but also on properties, classmethods, and staticmethods (even in Python 2.7).

+Features are also available through the metaclass `basicco.final.FinalMeta`.

 This decorator is still recognized by Mypy static type checking, and it also prevents subclassing and/or member overriding during runtime: